gifford-lab/ec2-launcher-pro/README.md

 + `ITYPE` Choose the right machine [type](https://aws.amazon.com/ec2/instance-types/) that matches your usage.
 + `REGION`: This is only tweakable for S3 mode as VPN is only built on us-east-1d
 + `PRICE`: In EC2 console, check out "Pricing History" under instances -> Spot Requests for a good price.
++ `USER`: The commands in `RUNFILE` will be run as this user.
+This is only meaningful for VPN mode, in which the EC2 instance directly writes the output to /cluster as that user.
 + `EMAIL`: No need to specifcy for Gifford lab
 + `SPLITSIZE`: This number of jobs will be running in parallel in one instance.
 + `BUCKET`: For S3 mode only